kurtbrose/relativity/README.rst

 Motivation
 ----------

+We're going to take a mental journey of discovery to see why relativity was written, and how you can use it to simplify some of the most difficult problems that come up regularly when programming.
+Rather then leaping straight from programming with python's standard data structures to programming with relativistic data structures, we'll get a running start by programming in a version of python that is missing key data structures.
+Then, we will draw a line from this deficient bad version of python to regular python, and then extend that line on into relativity.

 Imagine programming without hashmaps.
 For example, let's say we have a list of ``Restaurant`` objects and ``City`` objects, and we want to get how many ``Restaurants`` are in each ``City``.